dishantlangayan/dishant.ca/README.md

 ## Issues and Contributing

 This install builds well with Ruby v2.5.1 and Jekyll v3.7.4.
-If you run into any problems please log them on the [issue tracker](https://github.com/jekyller/jasper2/issues).
+If you run into any problems please log them on the [issue tracker](https://github.com/dishantlangayan/dishant.ca/issues).

 Feel free pull-request your patches and fixes.

 ## Thanks

 Many thanks to the Ghost team for all the design work.
-Also many thanks to all contributors, that help keeping the project alive and updated :smile:
+Thanks for Unsplash.com for images used in this blog.

 ## Copyright & License

-Same licence as the one provided by Ghost's team.
-See Casper's theme [license](GHOST.txt).

-Copyright (C) 2015-2018 - Released under the MIT License.
+Copyright (C) 2019-2020 Dishant Langayan - Released under the MIT License.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: